XxAlanXDxX/AutoDrawingBot/README.md

     1. Removed pixel intensity-based drawing mode.
     2. Simplified drawing time using the [Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
     3. Added setting.json configuration file for adjusting program parameters as needed.
+* v1.2.0 (2024-01-18):
+    1. Changed tkinter to PyQt.
+    2. Added temporary data storage functionality.
+    3. Used linear transformation to scale images.

 To-Do List
 ---
 Here are some upcoming features and improvements:

-- [ ] Enhance drawing algorithm for faster execution
-- [ ] Add export contours and import functionality
-- [ ] Add embedding preview functionality
+- [x] Add embedding preview functionality

 If you have any suggestions or questions, please feel free to contact the author.